Lightning-AI/pytorch-lightning/docs/source/advanced/profilers.rst

 Custom Profiler
 ===============

 You can also configure a custom profiler and pass it to the Trainer.
-To configure it, subclass :class:`~pytorch_lightning.profiler.base.BaseProfiler` and override some of its methods.
+To configure it, subclass :class:`~pytorch_lightning.profilers.base.BaseProfiler` and override some of its methods.
 The following is a simple example that profiles the first occurrence and total calls of each action:

 .. code-block:: python

-    from pytorch_lightning.profiler.base import BaseProfiler
+    from pytorch_lightning.profilers.base import BaseProfiler
     from collections import defaultdict
     import time